 Since you’ve invested so much time in a prospect, you can become desperate to save the deal at all costs.
 But sometimes the best choice is to lose fast.
 All the time you invested already are actually sunk costs.
 Be thoughtful of whether there is greater return to be had from continuing to invest your limited time in this opportunity or moving on to other ones.
 Don’t be afraid to ask for a decision and cut your losses, moving to more fruitful opportunities.
 Of course, the freedom to do so comes with a well-stocked funnel!

 As uncertain as you may feel when a prospective customer goes dark, remember that it’s not necessarily the end of the opportunity.
 You can be proactive and turn it around.
 Or it may be time to turn your attention to other opportunities.

-If you face selling situations like this, you and the rest of your sales team could benefit from Miller Heiman Group’s expert consulting services.
+If you face selling situations like this, you and the rest of your sales team could benefit from Miller Heiman Group’s expert consulting services and sales effectiveness training.
 Learn more about what sales consulting can do for your sales team.